Nithin-GK/UniteandConquer/README.md

 python test_multimodal_face.py --data_path /path/to/data --face_map --hair_map --text
 ```

-Please set the flags you need for generation
+Please set the flags you need for the generation.
 ##  Instructions for Interactive Demo